 Cumberland Road Fire Department is committed to provide superior fire, rescue, and emergency services to the citizens of our community in a proficient, professional, and compassionate manner.
 We continuously promote life safety by practicing prevention, planning, education, and training.

-The Cumberland Road Fire Department was established in 1955 by the citizens of the Faymont Community in order to provide fire protection for its residents and their property.
-Before that, their only fire protection was provided by the city of Fayetteville, but with the growth of Fayetteville at that time, it was soon discovered that they could no longer handle both the city and the county fire calls by themselves.
-From that discovery the Cumberland Road Fire Department was born.
+Cumberland Road Volunteer Fire Department was established by the citizens of the Faymont Community in order to provide fire protection for its residents and their property.
+Before that, fire protection was provided by the City of Fayetteville.
+With the growth of Fayetteville at that time, it was soon discovered that the City Fire Department could no longer provide fire protection to both city and county citizens.

-We have both volunteer members and a 24 hour paid staff that ensures that our mission is completed on a daily basis.
-All of our volunteer members and paid staff take great pride in their jobs and their accomplishments while at the fire department.
+The department uses both volunteer members and employs a 24 hour paid staff to ensure that our mission is met and that quality services are provider.
+All of our volunteer members and the paid staff take great pride in their jobs and their accomplishments.
 We expect nothing less as we feel our community deserves our commitment.

 Emergency services in Cumberland County are very demanding, but it is also very rewarding.
 The Cumberland Road Fire District is the smallest district in the county, however we remain one of the busiest departments in the county.
 The firefighters that choose to volunteer or work here are much like a second family, in that they are always looking out for one another and there is a closeness between them that is not found in most jobs.
 We are always looking for ways to improve ourselves and the services we provide.

 “Without continual growth and progress, such words as improvement, achievement, and success have no meaning.”